-Scientific literature was reviewed to compile and synthesize information on the food habits and diets of piscivorous waterbirds in freshwater aquatic systems, in support of the Mercury Assessment and Potential for Bioaccumulation Study (Study 5.7).
+Prior to the 2013 field season, scientific literature was reviewed to compile and synthesize information on the food habits and diets of piscivorous waterbirds in freshwater aquatic systems, in support of the Mercury Assessment and Potential for Bioaccumulation Study (Study 5.7).
 Review of this information was recommended by USFWS in comments on the PAD for the Project (letter from USFWS to AEA dated May 31, 2012).

-When nests of obligate piscivorous waterbirds (e.g., loons, grebes, terns) were observed during the breeding aerial surveys, the locations were recorded as GPS waypoints and marked on field survey maps.
+When nests of obligate piscivorous waterbirds (e.g., loons, grebes, terns) were observed during the breeding aerial surveys in 2013, the locations were recorded as GPS waypoints and marked on field survey maps.
 The locations of broods of piscivorous waterbirds also were recorded during brood and fall migration surveys.
 No nests of piscivorous waterbirds were examined on the ground.
-Only one nest was found but, because it was located on Cook Inlet Regional Working Group (CIRWG) lands, it could not be visited.
+Only one nest was found in 2013 but, because it was located on Cook Inlet Regional Working Group (CIRWG) lands, it could not be visited that year.